brandonweiss/anti-pattern/source/posts/2011-04-24-adding-a-new-strategy-to-omniauth.html.md

 # oa-oauth/lib/omniauth/strategies/rdio.rb
 def auth_hash
   OmniAuth::Utils.deep_merge(super, {
-    'uid'       => user_hash['key'],
+    "uid"       => user_hash["key"],
-    'user_info' => user_info,
+    "user_info" => user_info,
-    'extra'     => { 'user_hash' => user_hash }
+    "extra"     => { "user_hash" => user_hash }
   })
 end

 def user_info
   user = user_hash
   {
-    'nickname'   => user['username'],
+    "nickname"   => user["username"],
-    'first_name' => user['firstName'],
+    "first_name" => user["firstName"],
-    'last_name'  => user['lastName'],
+    "last_name"  => user["lastName"],
-    'name'       => "#{user['firstName']} #{user['lastName']}"
+    "name"       => "#{user['firstName']} #{user['lastName']}"
   }
 end

 def user_hash
   @user_hash ||= MultiJson.decode(@access_token.post("http://api.rdio.com/1/", {
-    :method => 'currentUser',
+    :method => "currentUser",
-    :extras => 'username'
+    :extras => "username"
-  }).body)['result']
+  }).body)["result"]
 end
 ```

-This part required a bit of trial and error, because although the docs indicate what fields are required, they don't say which are returned automatically and which have to be retrieved from the provider's API.
+This part required a bit of trial and error, because although the docs indicate what fields are required, they don’t say which are returned automatically and which have to be retrieved from the provider’s API.
 Eventually I figured out that `provider` and `credentials` are automatically set, everything else has to be retrieved from the API.
 Look in the API docs for the specific request that will return information about the current user.
-Hopefully the docs are good and/or they have an API explorer so you can play around with it and see exactly what data is returned and in what format it's in.
+Hopefully the docs are good and/or they have an API explorer so you can play around with it and see exactly what data is returned and in what format it’s in.

-Once you've got that figured out, map the fields returned to their appropriate values in the `auth_hash`.
-A fairly common pattern is to also just stick the whole hash returned under `extra`, in case there were some extra fields that couldn't be mapped.
+Once you’ve got that figured out, map the fields returned to their appropriate values in the `auth_hash`.
+A fairly common pattern is to also just stick the whole hash returned under `extra`, in case there were some extra fields that couldn’t be mapped.

 There are several other methods that some strategies implement, but after more trial and error it seems like the only two methods that absolutely have to be implemented are `initialize` and `auth_hash`.